-The Inchnadamph area is famous geologically for outcrops of the Durness Limestone and many lochs have limestone spring sources or outcrops sub-surface.
-A by-product of this is that a number of lochs enjoy a mayfly hatch albeit in June, and this can provide some excellent sport.
+The Inchnadamph area is famous geologically for outcrops of the Durness Limestone and many lochs have limestone spring sources.
+A consequence of this is that a number of lochs enjoy a mayfly hatch in June and early July, and this can provide some excellent sport.

 There are too many lochs to mention, never mind fish here, but here are some brief descriptions of a few:

 Veyatie lies at an altitude of 381 ft (116m) and is 4 miles (6.5 km) long, running north-west to south-east.
 It is generally only 200-500m in width with steep sides, dominated by the peaks of Suilven to the north-west and Cul Mor to the south-west – a spectacular place to fish.
 The centre-line of the loch is deep at 20-30m, and the most productive fishing is along the shore lines and in the shallow bays.
 Brownies of ½ to ¾ lb are the norm, but there are larger fish and the loch is also renowned for ferox.
 Great sport can be had during the mayfly hatch with patterns such as French partridge wets and Grey Wulffs.

 ‘Cama’ is another large loch with an area of 256 Ha (633 acres) and a length of 3.3 miles (5.4 km).
 It lies at an elevation of 407 ft (124m), and reaches depths of over 30m towards the north-west end.
 The south end of the loch, conveniently closest to the moorings at the cemetery, is generally shallow however offering great drifts, particularly around the islands, and is often sheltered when the far end of the loch can be unfishable.
 Trout generally average ½ lb, and char are also caught frequently.